haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 <img src="/images/psi-epi/toy-bell-basis.jpeg" alt="toy bell basis measurement" width="150"/>
 </center>

+It is clear that conceptually, this is the measurement that reveals the *relationship* between two toy bits---outcome 1 means that the two toy bits are in the same ontic state, and outcome 4 means that the two toy bits are in "opposite" ontic state, where the opposite of top left is bottom right, and so on.
+(If this is not clear to you, refer back to the labels of what each row and column corresponds to in the 4x4 box a few figures back.)

-She then texts Bob the outcome of her measurement (1, 2, 3, or 4), and upon receiving Alice's text, Bob now performs one of four permutations on the ontic states of his toy bit as pictured below.
+So Alice learns the precise relationship between her two toy bits, and then texts Bob the outcome of her measurement (1, 2, 3, or 4), and upon receiving Alice's text, Bob now performs one of four permutations on the ontic states of his toy bit as pictured below.

 <center>
 <img src="/images/psi-epi/teleportation-toy.jpeg" alt="toy quantum teleportation" width="630"/>